ktarpey/watchlist-client-js/docs/content/product_overview.md

 Here's how:

 * Each watchlist is owned by a user.
 You **must** provide Barchart with unique user identifiers for your users; however, they can be **meaningless** — other than to differentiate one user from another.
 [Universally Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) are commonly used for this purpose.

-Furthermore, each request to the backend is authenticated.
-This is done using JWT technology.
-You generate "tokens" and the backend verifies their authenticity.
+* Each request to Barchart is authorized using JWT technology.
+You generate "tokens" and the Barchart verifies their authenticity.
 The tokens provide security; however they do not contain any sensitive information (e.g. passwords).
 You can read more about this in the [Key Concepts: Security]((/content/concepts/security)) section of the documentation.